 The ‘European Rail Traffic Management System’ (ERTMS) is the European standard for automatic train protection.
-ERTMS consists in a safety system that enforces compliance by the train with speed limitations and the signalling status.
-This system is installed both on the rail track (trackside subsystem) and on the rolling stock (on-board subsystem).
+ERTMS consists of a safety system that enforces compliance by the train with speed limitations and the signalling status.
+This system is installed both on the railway track (trackside subsystem) and on the rolling stock (on-board subsystem).

 According to the relevant EU legislation, such as the ‘Guidelines on the Trans-European Network Transport’ (TEN-T), the deployment of ERTMS is mandatory on railway infrastructure projects for new or upgraded rail subsystems receiving financial support from the EU.
 Furthermore, following the entry into force of the 4th Railway Package in 2016, any ERTMS project has to be approved by the EU Agency for Railways (ERA) to ensure interoperability with EU specifications (‘ERTMS Trackside Approval’).
 ERTMS is therefore one of the key enablers to create the ‘Single European Railway Area’ in which trains can run seamlessly.